Danopie/flutter_architecture_sample/README.md

 # flutter_architecture_sample

-A standard architecture for small to medium sized flutter app using BLoC and Repository
+A standard architecture for flutter app using BLoC and Repository that emphasizes scalability, code readability and separation of concerns.